Skip to main content

 Bluefin is brought to you by Tulip Blossom and James Reilly.
 The team grew this cycle with some fantastic new folks helping out to finish Bluefin LTS:

 Yulian Kuncheff (Daegalus) hopped in to help with the GitHub actions and the lts-hwe branch.
 Ahmed Adan and M. Gopal (Delphic Melody) round out the new team with fantastic work on the artwork, website, documentation, and testing.
+And don't forget to check out the new coloring book!

 Special thanks to Carl George, Laura Santamaria, Shaun McCance, and the entire bootc team for their (continuing) support of this project!
 The game has started.
 The clue is: Gardener